Matera: Monasteries and churches

 View of the cathedral from Via D'Addozio.

-Matera preserves a large and diverse collection of buildings related to the Christian faith, including a large number of rupestrian churches carved from the calcarenite rock of the region.
+Matera's buildings related to the Christian faith include a large number of rupestrian churches carved from the calcarenite rock of the region.
 These churches, which are also found in the neighbouring region of Apulia, were listed in the 1998 World Monuments Watch by the World Monuments Fund.

 Matera Cathedral (1268–1270) has been dedicated to Santa Maria della Bruna since 1389.
 Built in an Apulian Romanesque architectural style, the church has a 52 m tall bell tower, and next to the main gate is a statue of the Maria della Bruna, backed by those of Saints Peter and Paul.
 The main feature of the façade is the rose window, divided by sixteen small columns.
 The interior is on the Latin cross plan, with a nave and two aisles.
 The decoration is mainly from the eighteenth century Baroque restoration, but recently a Byzantine-style fourteenth-century fresco portraying the Last Judgement has been discovered.

 Two other important churches in Matera, both dedicated to the Apostle Peter, are San Pietro Caveoso (in the Sasso Caveoso) and San Pietro Barisano (in the Sasso Barisano).
-San Pietro Barisano was recently restored in a project by the World Monuments Fund, funded by American Express.
+San Pietro Barisano was restored in a project by the World Monuments Fund, funded by American Express.
 The main altar and the interior frescoes were cleaned, and missing pieces of mouldings, reliefs, and other adornments were reconstructed from photographic archives or surrounding fragments.

-There are many other churches and monasteries dating back throughout the history of the Christian church.
-Some are simple caves with a single altar, occasionally accompanied by a fresco, often located on the opposite side of the ravine.
-Some are complex cave networks with large underground chambers, thought to have been used for meditation by the rupestrian and cenobitic monks.
+Some other churches are simple caves with a single altar, occasionally accompanied by a fresco, often located on the opposite side of the ravine.
+Some complex cave networks with large underground chambers are thought to have been used for meditation by the rupestrian and cenobitic monks.